 9) Classic Potato Salad

-Some families have passionate opinions on potato salad, and I respect the passion.
-I choose waxy potatoes, because they hold their shape, and I add mustard for some tang and chopped pickles for some bite.
-Dress the potatoes while they’re still warm; they soak up flavor like they’ve been waiting for this.
-For extra credit, add a bit of celery seed.
-It’s subtle, but makes people stop and think, “What is that?”
+There are families that have very strong views on potato salad, and I respect that enthusiasm.
+I select waxy potatoes since they maintain their consistency, and I add mustard for a little tang and diced pickles for some crunch.
+Dress the potatoes while they are still warm; they absorb the flavors as if they have been waiting for this moment.
+For extra credit, please include a pinch of celery seed.
+It is understated, yet compels one to pause and contemplate, \”What is that?\”

 10) Pasta Salad